 As with other sectors, travel content marketing is an important part of the marketing mix.

+Luxury travel marketing is no longer straightforward.
 From that initial spark of interest to purchase, a travel consumer’s journey can now be a long and complicated one for a travel company to navigate.
 Consumers may draw inspiration from multiple sources like word of mouth, social media and traditional media, but they then may research thoroughly across the internet before this results in a purchase, often through a third-party site.

 So what role must travel content play in this process to turn it into rock-solid recommendations – particularly in the luxury market?